 None of the proxies or voting instructions received by Old SAIC that accompanied the original proxy statement/prospectus, or received by the Internet or telephone pursuant to instructions in the original proxy statement/prospectus, for the December 16, 2005 meeting can be voted at the upcoming special meeting.
-In order for your vote to be counted at the upcoming special meeting, you must submit a new proxy or voting instructions by the Internet, telephone or mail.
+In order for your vote to be counted at the upcoming special meeting, you must submit a new proxy or voting instructions by the Internet, telephone or mail, or vote in person at the meeting.